-Last month, I bought a bottle of Kahlua for a recipe and as I was “taste testing” it, I was overcome with the sudden urge to add some Kahlua deliciousness to everything.
+Last month, I bought a bottle of Kahlua for a recipe and as I was “taste testing” it, I was overcome with the sudden urge to add some Kahlua deliciousness to everything (like maybe some Mini Kahlua Cheesecakes…).
 So fair warning, there are a few Kahlua recipes coming up in the next couple months.
 Might want to stock up now.

 To start, allow me to introduce Kahlua Tres Leches Cupcakes.